Aims of the course

 Accreditation & Presenters

 The course is sponsored by the Australian Geomechanics Society.
-The course is recognized by Engineers Australia as equivalent to 30 hours of CPD requirement.
+The course is recognised by Engineers Australia as equivalent to 30 hours of CPD requirement.

 Engineering geologists Fred Baynes, Phil Flentje, Tony Miner and Darren Paul have developed and will present the course on behalf of the Australian Geomechanics Society.
 A teacher to student ratio of around 1 to 6 will be maintained throughout this course.